The Health Centre is now fully accessible.

 The only way to get to St Michael’s Health Centre was by climbing steep steps or struggling up a slippery slope.
 Imagine climbing a steep hill to just to visit a GP or A&E when you are feeling unwell.
 And two recent fit and healthy young visitors from the UK fell on this slope.
 Unconscious patients had to be carried.

-Building a ramp will make the climb less steep and so everyone will be able to get the care they need much more easily.
-A tarmac surface will mean vehicles can drive part-way up the slope.
-And if someone cannot walk, it will be possible for them to use one of the two wheelchairs we hope to buy.
+Build a ramp so the climb is less steep and everyone will be able to get the care they need much more easily.
+An adjacent tarmac surface means vehicles can drive part-way up the slope.
+And if someone cannot walk, it will be possible for them to use one of our two, new wheelchairs .
 Everyone should be able to get the care and treatment they need.

 But the long-term benefits will be enormous.

-Word will spread fast about the easier access once the ramp is built.
+Word will now spread fast about easier access.
 The local villagers (c 5,600), as well as others from the surrounding area, attracted by the high quality of the health care on offer, will be able to come to the Health Centre to get the treatment and advice they need.
-So patient numbers will rise and the health of the whole community will improve.
+Patient numbers will rise and the health of the whole community will improve.

-We will all certainly celebrate when the first patients walk up the ramp!
+We are celebrating as the first patients walk up the ramp!